jbenon/PCBS-Role-of-learning-in-three-dimensional-form-perception/README.md

 python analyse_data_exp1.py data custom_name
 ```
 The figures will now be saved as `datacustom_name_answers_by_group_and_set.png` and `datacustom_name_answers_by_type_of_block.png`.
-+ If you don't have data to analyze, you can test the script on fictive data:
++ If you don't have data to analyze, you can test the script on fictitious data:
 ``` sh
 python analyse_data_exp1.py
 ```
-This command will simply use the fictive data that are contained in the folder `example_data_exp1`.
+This command will simply use the fictitious data that are contained in the folder `example_data_exp1`.
 Here are the resulting figures:
 <p align="center">
  <img src="example_data_exp1_answers_by_group_and_set.png?raw=True" width=600>